As a busy ecommerce marketer spinning multiple plates, it’s easy to find your marketing activities plateauing.

 Social Media Marketing

 If you’re an ecommerce brand, you probably have a presence on social media.
-87% of ecommerce shoppers believe social media helps them to make a shopping decision.
+87% of ecommerce shoppers believe social media and a strong TikTok marketing strategy helps them to make a shopping decision.
 However, it’s easy for your message and brand to get lost amongst feeds packed with numerous eye-catching content.

 To counter this, consider using your loyalty program perks to stand out on social media.
 If you offer birthday gifts with your loyalty program, why not tell your fans about it on social media?
 Using your platforms to amplify the benefits you give to your loyalty members can help you to publicize the value of your scheme and entice people to sign up.
 Social media is the perfect space to serve your audience in a meaningful way that benefits them, rather than simply shouting stale marketing messages into the abyss.